Best 25+ annotation and markup tools in 2021

-The humble PDF remains very popular, so there are many PDF annotation tools out there.
-Here’s a closer look at the best PDF document markup tools to support all your projects.
+The humble PDF remains very popular, so there are many PDF markup tools out there.
+Here’s a closer look at the best PDF commenting tools to support all your projects.

-Filestage is a review and feedback tool that makes it simple to collaborate on PDF documents, videos, graphics, and marketing projects in general.
+Filestage is a document approval tool that makes it simple to collaborate and comment on PDF documents, videos, graphics, and marketing projects in general.

 It offers project managers a wide range of PDF annotation and proofing features, which makes it easy for your internal and external key stakeholders to leave and discuss logical in-context feedback in real-time.

 A range of workflow features will make sure that you never miss a deadline or a game-changing suggestion.
-Next to custom pricing options, Filestage offers a free trial – so you can check out the annotation software at no risk.
+Next to custom pricing options, Filestage offers a free plan – so you can check out the markup software at no risk.

 3. Xodo PDF Reader & Annotator